melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 Melange understands the `bs.return` attribute in externals to model how nullable return types should be wrapped at the OCaml <-> JavaScript boundary.
-An `external` value with `bs.return` converts the return value to an `option` type, avoiding the need for more cumbersome handling with functions such as `Js.Nullable.toOption`.
+An `external` value with `bs.return` converts the return value to an `option` type, avoiding the need for extra wrapping / unwrapping with functions such as `Js.Nullable.toOption`.

 ```ocaml